-How do I open the infant's airway?
+How do I open an infant's airway?

-How do I give rescue breaths?
+How do I give rescue breaths to an infant?

-- The infant's chest will rise each time you give a rescue breath if his airway is open.
-You may need to change his head position to reopen his airway.
-If you still cannot get air in, the airway may be blocked by an object.
+- Change the infant's head position to reopen his or her airway, if needed.
+If you cannot get air in, the airway may be blocked by an object.
 Look again to see if you find an object you can remove.

 What can I do to help prevent respiratory and cardiac arrest in infants?

-- Strangulation: Keep drapery and extension cords out of an infant's reach.
+- Keep drapery and extension cords out of an infant's reach.
 Do not put any type of cord or string around an infant's neck.
 Some examples include cords or strings with pacifiers or jewelry attached to them.

-- Drowning: Do not leave an infant alone in or near water.
+- Do not leave an infant alone in or near water.
 This includes a pool, bathtub, or pail of water.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
-Discuss treatment options with your baby's caregivers to decide what care you want for your baby.
+Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health